Bordeaux wine regions: Côtes-de-Bourg

 Historians date the first vineyards from the 2nd century AD, when the Romans planted the first “Vitis Biturica”.
 The appellation has a range of gravel, alluvium, clay and limestone soils.
 The wine from Côtes-de-Bourg is mostly red made from a combination of Merlot, Cabernet Sauvignon, Malbec and Cabernet Franc grapes.
 There is only a small amount of white wine made from Ugni blanc and Colombard grapes.
 There are around 200 Chateaux producers in the appellation including Chateau Bujan, Chateau Roc de Cambes, Chateau Nodoz, Chateau Fougas Maldoror, Chateau Falfas, Chateau Civrac, Chateau Tayac, Macay, Chateau Rousette, Chateau Haut Maco, Chateau Guiraud.

 Entre-Deux-Mers

-Entre-deux-mers (literally, between two seas) is a dry white wine made in Bordeaux.
+Entre-deux-mers literally means between two seas.
+The term is both a geographical wine area within the Bordeaux region and also separately is a single appellation.

+Although both red and white wine is produced in Entre-Deux-Mers, only the dry white carries the appellation d'origine contrôlée (AOC) "Entre-Deux-Mers".
+The Entre-deux-mers appellation allows only dry white wine.
 The appellation is one of the largest in the Bordeaux region and is situated between the Garonne and the Dordogne (which are actually considered inland seas).

-The area is responsible for three quarters of the red wine sold under the generic Bordeaux AOC or Bordeaux supérieur labels.
+The Entre-deux-mers geographical wine area is responsible for three quarters of the red wine sold under the generic Bordeaux AOC or Bordeaux supérieur labels.